top of page

 Let’s sit and imagine for a minute.

-Just as you go to pick it up off the shelf, your partner yells and yanks on the leash
+You’re with your partner, walking through an antique store and you see it.
+That missing piece for your house and you are beyond excited to see it.
+Just as you go to pick it up off the shelf, your partner yells and yanks on the leash you forgot you were wearing in the first place.

 Why did they do that?
-You were just excited about the thing that you saw.
+You were just excited about that oversized 18th century European vase.
+You just wanted to share it with them.

 Screenshot_20221001-131326_Instagram.jpg